avciozkan/MarsRover/README.md

 These;

 1. Grid Size
-2. Rover Initial Location (Example : 4 2 E)
+2. Rover Initial Location
-3. Rover Move Commands (Example : LRMLMRMLMM)
+3. Rover Move Commands

 When the program first starts, the text below appears